dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 Notably absent is the name `opStaticDollar`.
 The rewrite of `$` remains unchanged, as `opDollar` does not require any function parameters.
+There are multiple examples in Phobos defining `opDollar` not by a function, but e. g. an `enum`.

 The DIP proposes that rewriting indexing expressions as per the spec,[⁽¹⁾] the compiler will first try static indexing operators,